SCHEDULE YOUR FREE CASE REVIEW

 What makes a retaliation case in California strong is clear proof that the employee did something legally protected, like reporting discrimination or violations at work, and that the employer directly punished them by firing them.
 Using proof from records and witnesses to show a link between the action and the response makes the case stronger.

 If you need assistance navigating a wrongful termination claim, Nosratilaw, A Professional Law Corporation, can help.
 Contact us today to speak with a team member to get started.
+Our team is dedicated to serving the unique needs of each client.
+We use our knowledge and experience so you can confidently confront the legal road ahead.

 Avatar photo